 Last Name First Name Middle

-Employer Worksite/Area
+Employer Worksite/Area 3

-Classification Title Working Tit le
+Classification Title Regular Daily Hours of Work: Working Title

-Regular Daily Hours of Work: From Hours per Week
+From To Hours per Week

-Is your job part-time, se asonal, intermittent , for a limited to erm, or otherw ise not continuou s?
-Yes 🗖 No 🗖
+Is your job part-time, seasonal, intermittent, for a lim limited term, or otherwise red term, or otherwise not continuous?
+Yes $\Box$ No $\Box$ No 🗆

-If yes, please explain:
+If yes, please explain າ:

-sition, other than yo our regular one , indicate your present tempora time is used.
-If you are ary work as well as your
+temporarily filling a regular work.
+Comp hours, days, fractions, or per position, other than your re- lete and attach additional she gular one, indicate your preets if necessary. resent temporary v

-11112 (73) (For Co ommittee Use Only)
+TIME (%) wo DRK (For Comm nittee Use On ly)

-TIME (%) WORK LEAVE BLANK (For Committee Use Only) (1 of Committee Ose Only)
+TIME (%) WORK LEAVE BLANK (For Committee Use Only) (.
+2. 23